suryavengadesan/lc/lc.md

 	- Level Order Traversal
 	- Use a Queue

-Variants + Problems
+- Variants + Problems
-	- Search
+	- General Search
-		- Number of Islands
+		- 200. Number of Islands
 	- Djikstra's Algorithm
-		- Network Delay Time
+		- 743. Network Delay Time
+    - Topological Sort

 # Topological Sort
 	- Start with nodes with 0 indegree

+- DFS Version [Less Intuitive but Concise Code]
+    - Keep track of visited table with values 0, 1, 2
+    - Iterate through the visited table
+    - If node not visited yet (e.g. visited[i] == 0), perform dfs

+- BFS Version [More Intuitive but Lengthy Code]
+    - Add all nodes with 0 indegree to queue
+    - Perform BFS using this intialized queue

-Variants + Problems
+- Variants + Problems
-	- Course Schedule
+	- 207. Course Schedule
+    - 269. Alien Dictionary

 # Iterative Tree Traversal (Used when recursion stack grows too long)